Adolf Hiremy-Hirschl

 Discussion:

 "The present painting is a preliminary study for the left panel of the allegorically complex late masterpiece 'Sic Transit' by Hirémy-Hirschl.
-The polyptichon, completed in 1912, is now in the Galleria d'Arte Moderna in Rome and, like many of Hirémy-Hirschl's works, is determined by eschatological tragedy.
+The polyptichon, completed in 1912, is now in the Galleria d'Arte Moderna [Municipal Gallery of Modern Art] in Rome and, like many of Hirémy-Hirschl's works, is determined by eschatological tragedy.
 In it the artist deals with the fall of the ancient world and the rise and victory of Christianity, with the theme of the left panel ("Plague Visions") being the destruction of Roman civilization.
 The central element of the depiction is the plague, which takes shape as a glowing fog with implied apocalyptic spirits of death and moves through the street.
 The preliminary study has essentially the same composition structure and color mood as the final version; the artist made changes mainly with regard to the architectural backdrop and the dynamics of the angry fog figures."
 B

 Adolf Hiremy-Hirschl (1860, Temesvar, Austria-Hungary-1933, Rome)